proteus117/Arch-Linux-in-Termux-Android-16/README.md

 Run commands:

-pacman -S --needed i3 xterm sudo    # I am using i3wm but you can install a DE like xfce4 later if you want
+pacman -S --needed i3 xterm wget unzip sudo    # I am using i3wm but you can install a DE like xfce4 later if you want

 useradd -m -s /bin/bash proteus117 # <----- Any username here